-On June 27, 2016, California Governor Edmund G. Brown, Jr. signed California’s 2016-17 budget.
-The enacted budget includes program modifications that impact the health and human services delivery system serving older adults and people with disabilities.
+On June 27, 2017, California Governor Edmund G. Brown, Jr. signed California’s 2017-18 budget.
+The budget includes program modifications that impact the health and human services delivery system serving older adults and people with disabilities.